 After it thawed out, I brought my seed trays indoors so they wouldn’t freeze again.
 So far, they’re taking longer than usual to germinate.
 I’m sure the freeze set them back.

 I usually cover my filled trays with loose plastic bags, to create a mini greenhouse effect, and set them on top of the fridge to germinate in a warm place.
 I was hoping the greenhouse would stay warm enough, but no such luck for right now anyways.

-Do you know a special trick for growing cabbage and broccoli from seed?
+Do you know a special trick for growing cabbage from seed?
 Any questions I can help answer for you?

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.